-Based on the experience at Rio and in the ten years following, its institutional energies would turn away from efforts to create a stronger centre for global environmental governance within the existing UN institutions, whether through a transformed Trusteeship Council, an enhanced UNCSD or an expanded UNEP.
-Rather it would concentrate on creating a new and strong GEO.
+Based on the experience at Rio and in the ten years following, institutional energies would turn away from efforts to create a stronger centre for global environmental governance within the existing UN institutions, whether through a transformed Trusteeship Council, an enhanced UNCSD or even an enhanced and expanded UNEP.20 Rather it would concentrate on creating a new and strong WEO.

-Such a body, modeled on and linked to the WTO and IMF in the first instance, would have a comprehensive mandate, with strong ministerial and perhaps occasional leaders-level involvement.
-These features would allow it to make the trade offs necessary to secure package deals among a range of related areas, and the visibility and moral authority to make a scientific and information based approach to compliance sufficient.
-It would further have a governance structure, including functional representation grounded in ecological capability, that would help prevent one or two recalcitrant countries from delaying or preventing progress.
-It would further have a central responsibility and the requisite resources for the annual and ongoing co-ordination of those issues and media specific institutions which remained.
-It should serve as the centre of environmental monitoring and information, investigation (similar to the NAAEC's Article 13 provision), dispute settlement (using the NAEEC's Article 14-15 citizen submission process), and resources for capacity building and remediation (by assuming responsibility for a much enhanced Global Environmental Facility).
-For without a single, powerful authority centre and the robust resources to enforce such co-ordination, the many proposed half measures are unlikely to have much effect.
+Such a body, modeled on and linked to the WTO and IMF in the first instance, would have a comprehensive mandate, with strong ministerial and perhaps occasional leaders-level involvement in its governance.
+These features would allow it to make the trade offs necessary to secure package deals among a range of related areas, and the visibility and moral authority to make a scientific and information-based approach to compliance sufficient, and thus minimize the global need for punitive, multilateral or unilateral sanctions.
+It would further have a governance structure, including functional representation grounded in ecological capability, to help prevent one or two recalcitrant countries from delaying or preventing progress.21 It would further have a central